SulfaSaji/bipolar-bot/README.md

 # Dual-Personality System 🤖

-### ProjectOverview
+### Project Overview

-This project, codenamed `bipolar-bot`, is a lighthearted, array-based conversational system that showcases two contrasting personalities: a positive Compliment Generator and a comically blunt Sarcastic Bot.
-Built for a one-day hackathon, it highlights how simple front-end technology can create an engaging and memorable user experience by playing with extremes in tone.
+This project `bipolar-bot`, is a lighthearted, array-based conversational system that showcases two contrasting personalities: a positive Compliment Generator and a comically blunt Sarcastic Bot.
+It highlights how simple front-end technology can create an engaging and memorable user experience by playing with extremes in tone.

 -----

-### KeyFeatures ✨
+### Key Features ✨

   * **Compliment Generator:** A module that provides a steady stream of uplifting remarks, designed for cheerful and encouraging feedback.
   * **Sarcastic Bot:** A contrasting module that delivers witty, blunt, and humorous retorts, playfully subverting the typical AI persona.